 Have you ever arrived home from your vacation and felt more stressed and exhausted than before you left?
 Have you ever cut your vacation short knowingly, planning to spend a few days lingering in your bedroom, sleeping, playing at a casino online, reserving time for some “dolce far niente” before diving back into the routine of everyday life?
 This is called “tourist burnout” and it is exactly what it sounds like: the exhaustion caused by trying to cram too much into a limited vacation.

-Slow travel, in turn, means taking in your destination at a relaxed pace.
-Imagine staying in a bungalow in the Italian countryside for a week, sleeping in, making your own breakfast using ingredients you bought at a local farmer’s market, sharing lunch with the locals in a small eatery at the corner, discovering the surroundings one hill at a time, eating dinner on the porch in the light of the setting sun, and absorbing the air at night watching the stars.
+Slow travel entails taking in your surroundings at a leisurely pace.
+For instance, instead of staying in a hotel, you could look for vacation home rentals, cook your own food, and enjoy your meals instead of eating out all the time.
+It may also save you some money.
+Imagine staying in a bungalow on the countryside for a week, sleeping in, making your own breakfast using ingredients you bought at a local farmer’s market, sharing lunch with the locals in a small eatery at the corner, discovering the surroundings one hill at a time, eating dinner on the porch in the light of the setting sun, and absorbing the air at night watching the stars.
 No rush, no schedule, no to-do list, nothing.

 This is what slow travel means: taking your time to explore your destination, to dive into its culture, its specifics, its traditions instead of rushing through a list of sights and buying a collection of souvenirs.
 It means getting to know one small area instead of seeing just a little bit of many others in a limited time.
 It’s a much more relaxing way to spend your vacation.